-- At least 10 different gene loci are known to increase the risk for SLE. - A genetic predisposition is supported by the 10-fold increase in concordance among monozygotic twins versus dizygotic twins. - Studies of the human leukocyte antigens (HLA) reveal that HLA-DR2 and HLA-DR3 occur more often in people with SLE than in the general population. - The presence of the null complement alleles and congenital deficiencies of complement (especially C4, C2, and other early components) are also associated with an increased risk of SLE. - The multitude of distinct genetic associations suggests a complex genetic predisposition for the disease, perhaps explaining the variable clinical courses and organ system involvement plex disease based on their pattern of target organ manifestations.
+- At least 10 different gene loci are known to increase the risk for SLE. - A genetic predisposition is supported by the 10-fold increase in concordance among monozygotic twins versus dizygotic twins. - Studies of the human leukocyte antigens (HLA) reveal that HLA-DR2 and HLA-DR3 occur more often in people with SLE than in the general population. - The presence of the null complement alleles and congenital deficiencies of complement (especially C4, C2, and other early components) are also associated with an increased risk of SLE. - The multitude of distinct genetic associations suggests a complex genetic predisposition for the disease, perhaps explaining the variable clinical courses and organ system involvement

+Systemic lupus erythematosus (SLE) is a diagnosis that must be based on the proper constellation of clinical findings and laboratory evidence.
+Familiarity with the diagnostic criteria helps clinicians to recognize SLE and to subclassify patients with this complex disease based on their pattern of target organ manifestations.
 The American College of Rheumatology (ACR) criteria summarize features necessary to diagnose SLE; they are summarized below with a useful mnemonic.
 The presence of 4 of the 11 criteria holds a sensitivity of 85% and a specificity of 95%.
 Keep in mind that individual features are variably sensitive and specific.
 Patients may present with any combination of clinical features and serologic evidence of lupus, ranging from indolent mild disease to fulminant acute initial presentations.
 The following is the ACR diagnostic criteria in SLE, presented in the "SOAP BRAIN MD" acronym: